0xShadowByte/LAN-Setup/README.md

 ### Skills Learned

 - Learned about wired and wireless connection
-- Learned how to configure wired and wireless routers
+- Learned how to configure wired and wireless routers with DCHP
 - Learned how to configure endpoint devices (wired and wireless)
 - Learned how to connect printer to the router